OPINION OF THE COURT

 Order reversed, etc.

-[1] As part of each engagement and incident to each specific audit, defendant was required to render an opinion as to whether Lipper Convertibles' internal control structure conformed with rule 17a-5 (17 CFR 240.17a-5) promulgated pursuant to the Securities Exchange Act of 1934, and prepare tax returns for the Funds and Schedule K-1's for the Funds' limited partners.
+.
+As part of each engagement and incident to each specific audit, defendant was required to render an opinion as to whether Lipper Convertibles’ internal control structure conformed with rule 17a-5 (17 CFR 240.17a-5) promulgated pursuant to the Securities Exchange Act of 1934, and prepare tax returns for the Funds and Schedule K-l’s for the Funds’ limited partners.

-[2] During oral argument on this motion, defendant acknowledged that plaintiff's malpractice claims based on the 2000 audits were timely under the Tolling Agreement.
+.
+During oral argument on this motion, defendant acknowledged that plaintiffs malpractice claims based on the 2000 audits were timely under the Tolling Agreement.
 Thus, defendant only moved on the claims based on the years 1995 through 1999.